 Authors should adhere to the guidelines found in the Publication Manual of the American Psychological Association (7th edition, 2020).
 Copies can be found in most university libraries or may be obtained through the APA.

 All articles must be preceded by an Abstract of 250 words.
 All segments of the manuscript must be double-spaced including the Abstract and References.
+Please use continuous line numbering throughout the manuscript.
 Label clearly any Tables and include them on separate pages after the References section.
 Figure captions should also be included after the References section; figures should be included as separate files.
 Include in-text citations for each Table or Figure (e.g., “see Figure 1”).
-Number all pages in the upper right corner in this order: Title page, Abstract, Text, References, Acknowledgments (if any), Figure captions, and Tables.
+Number all pages in the upper right corner.
+The sections of the manuscript should be in the following order: Title page, Abstract, Text, Acknowledgments (if any), References, Figure captions, and Tables.

 All manuscripts must be accompanied by a letter indicating that the work has been completed with the appropriate approvals for the use of human or animal subjects.
 In addition, the author must confirm that the paper has not been submitted to any other publication simultaneously.
 Conflicts of interest should be stated clearly.
 You will have an opportunity to do this as part of the online submission process.